Xuan-Zhang-arc/Archaeoriddle_PPM_HG_F_relationship/README.md

 **2) PPM’s performance**

 As for PPM’s performance in answering the question, it had advantages in dealing with different-order interactions and analyzing multitype second-order interactions.
-However, the method was limited by the existing points when sampling.
+However, the method was limited by the existing points when sampling (selecting 5 more grids based on the predictive maps).
 It also suffered from the bias caused by time averaging.